Allanfernandes248/Allan_Portfolio/README.md

 - Determined which Walmart locations are performing best and worst using Python.
 - Identified the key differences betwwen the top and bottom performing stores.
 - Devised Strategies to boost sales of low perfroming stores.

+# [Project 3]: Danny's Pizza Runner Case Study - SQL](https://github.com/Allanfernandes248/SQL_CASE_STUDY)

+Danny has created a company called **Pizza Runner** and now needs assistance to clean his data and apply some basic calculations so he can optimize the Pizza runners' operations.

+- Performed Data cleaning which included handling null and missing values, converting data types, and performing string manipulation.
+- Generated Insights regarding customer count, successful deliveries, and analysis of the orders made by the customers.
+- Interpreted the average order size, and ranked delivery persons based on their performance.
+- Used various SQL properties like aggregate functions, joins, window functions, group by, etc.